zhiyanliu/riverrun-wheeltower/README.md

 1. Automatize the IoT and Lambda resources provisioning, as well as the demonstration stack deployment, powered by AWS CDK and CloudFormation service.
 2. As a control plane to maximize the automation of the demonstration.
 Supported demo listed as following:
-    - Video streaming with object detection and human properties.
+    - Video streaming with object detection and human property recognition.
 3. As the sample code to show the proper way to transmit the video streaming data and structuring data to the Riverrun services by the socket API.

 ## Why [we](mailto:awscn-sa-prototyping@amazon.com) develop it